vanadium-archive/browser/README.md

 make start
 ```

-## Testing Viz
+## Testing

-Viz has some unit and integration tests that verify basic functionality.
+The namespace browser has some unit and integration tests that verify basic functionality.

 Run these tests with the following command: